arqex/npm-shared/README.md

 When you have several projects on your machine you are probably using the same npm packages once and again, and probably you have those modules repeated in the `node_modules` of every project.
 Couldn't we reuse the packages?

-The way that node.js works requiring modules make easy to share them among projects.
+The way that node.js requires modules make easy to share them among projects.
 When you require some module absolutely using `var My = require('my')`, node looks for that module in `node_modules` folder of the current dir.

 If the module can't be found, it goes to the parent dir and looks for it in its `node_modules` folder.
 This process is repeated until the module is found or it reaches the root directory.